 Can I request an excuse?

-Judges grant deferrals or excuses for vacations, illness, or extreme hardships.
+The Court grants deferrals or excuses for vacations, illness, or extreme hardships.
 Work related excuses, self employment or otherwise, do not constitute extreme hardships.
 Lack of auto transportation is not grounds for an excuse, except in areas where bus transportation does not exist.
 If you feel you must request a deferral or excuse from jury duty, please follow the instructions in your Summons.

 What happens if I don't appear for jury duty?